 As designers, we also need to accept that sometimes, what seems most intuitive, aesthetically pleasing, or just correct according to well established principles of design, is not always the design choice that leads to most conversions.
-For example, a brand has a blue, grey, tan brand colour scheme, which is utilised to great effect across all branding.
+For example, a online music magazine has a blue, grey, tan brand colour scheme, which is utilised to great effect across all branding.
 As a result, the call to action button on the landing page is blue in keeping with the brand.

 However, when A/B testing the site for conversion, a red call to action button sees improved results.
 It doesn’t look as a good, fact – but ultimately the job of the design is to convert.
 This is difficult territory, because where do we draw the line as designers?
 What if testing shows that a site converts best with a rainbow gradient button with the call to action in Comic Sans on a site selling fire doors?

 Here are a few other key things to think about when designing a landing page for conversion: